aws-samples/amazon-quicksight-embedding-code-sample/README.md

 **In this code sample, we will dive deep into the front-end and back-end code that powers this multi-tenant [Embedding Demo](https://www.oktank.poweredbyquicksight.aws.dev/).**

 :no_good: *Disclaimer: This code sample is meant for demo purposes only.
-In a production environment, you will want to give least privilege access to your Lambda functions and configure additional security measures wherever necessary.*
+In a production environment, you will want to grant least privilege access to your Lambda functions and configure additional security measures wherever necessary.*

 ## :star2: Powered by QuickSight Program